Nonunion: Surgery

 In simple cases, healing may be evident within 3 months.
 Gavriil Ilizarov revolutionized the treatment of recalcitrant nonunions demonstrating that the affected area of the bone could be removed, the fresh ends "docked" and the remaining bone lengthened using an external fixator device.
 The time course of healing after such treatment is longer than normal bone healing.
 Usually, there are signs of union within 3 months, but the treatment may continue for many months beyond that.

 Bone stimulation

-Bone stimulation may be with either electromagnetic or ultrasound waves.
-Ultrasound stimulation has tentative evidence of supporting better healing in long bones that have not healed after three months.
-Evidence; from a Cochrane review however, does not show that ultrasound decreases rates of nonunion.
-Another review has, however, suggested it as an alternative to surgery.
+Bone stimulation with either electromagnetic or ultrasound waves has been suggested to reduce the healing time for non-union fractures.
+The proposed mechanism of action is by stimulating osteoblasts and other proteins that form bones using these modalities.
+The evidence supporting the use of ultrasound and shockwave therapy for improving unions is very weak and it is likely that these approaches do not make a clinically significant difference for a delayed union or non-union.

 Prognosis

 By definition, a nonunion will not heal if left alone.
 Therefore, the patient's symptoms will not be improved and the function of the limb will remain impaired.
 It will be painful to bear weight on it and it may be deformed or unstable.
 The prognosis of nonunion if treated depends on many factors including the age and general health of the patient, the time since the original injury, the number of previous surgeries, smoking history, the patient's ability to cooperate with the treatment.
 In the region of 80% of nonunions heal after the first operation.
 The success rate with subsequent surgeries is less.